Obaid-Rehman/NCacheServiceFabric/README.md

 ```

 **IMPORTANT**: The scripts to create AAD support for the cluster need to run **before** creating the Service Fabric cluster in Azure as given [here](https://github.com/Azure-Samples/service-fabric-aad-helpers#create-azure-ad-users).
+Full template deployment and parameters json files are found [here](https://github.com/Obaid-Rehman/NCacheServiceFabric/tree/master/src/AzureSFDeployment).

 - Make sure add virtual machines that will host the NCache servers and assign them static IP address within the VNET.
 The steps for that have already been discussed in the pre-requisites section [here](#pre-requisites).